mrijksen/oystercatcher-model/README.md

 To do: Add all model parameters in this file and also remove the patch initialisation.

 ### ``agent.py``
-This file contains the bird class.
+This file contains the bird class which describes all the behaviour of the birds within the model steps.

-#### step
+Some methods in this class are:
-This method describes what a bird does within each model step.
+- Step: This method describes what a bird does within each model step.

 ### ``data.py``